The Sado River Dolphins

 Besides having the chance to see the famous dolphins, visitors to the Sado Estuary find themselves in the heart of muscatel wine country, which is produced in great quantities throughout the Setúbal Peninsula.

-Still referred to with much affection as the Costa Azul (Blue Coast), the area also boasts some of the best beaches in the region, most notably Portinho da Arrábida set in the shadow of the Arrábida mountains and Tróia, south of the River Sado and easily reachable by ferry.
+Still referred to with much affection as the Costa Azul (Blue Coast), the area also boasts some of the best beaches in the Lisbon region, most notably Portinho da Arrábida set in the shadow of the Arrábida mountains and Tróia, south of the River Sado and easily reachable by ferry.

-Visiting Portugal?
+Need more sightseeing ideas for your next visit?
 Listen to the Portugal Travel Show, the podcast for people planning a trip to sunny Portugal…